 To enable automatic tablet splitting, use the

---enable_automatic_tablet_splitting command, and specify the associated flags to configure when tablets should split.
+--enable_automatic_tablet_splitting flag and specify the associated flags to configure when tablets should split.

-Tablet splitting happens in three phases, determined by the shard count per node.
-As the shard count increases, the threshold size for splitting a tablet also increases:
+Automatic tablet splitting happens in three phases, determined by the shard count per node.
+As the shard count increases, the threshold size for splitting a tablet also increases, as follows:

-Once the shard count exceeds the high phase count, YugabyteDB splits tablets larger than [
+Once the shard count exceeds the high phase count (determined by

 Example: YCSB workload with automatic tablet splitting

-In the following example, a three-node cluster is created and uses a YCSB workload to demonstrate the use of automatic tablet splitting in a YSQL database.
-For details on using YCSB with YugabyteDB, see the YCSB section in the Benchmark guide.
+In the following example, a three-node cluster is created and uses a YCSB workload to demonstrate the use of automatic tablet splitting in a YSQL database:

 ./bin/yb-ctl --rf=3 create --master_flags "enable_automatic_tablet_splitting=true,tablet_split_low_phase_size_threshold_bytes=30000000" --tserver_flags "memstore_size_mb=10"